anowell/blog/posts/calendar-puzzle.md

     <div class="col"><img src="/images/calendar-puzzle/today-is-puzzle.jpg"></div>
 </div>

+And then extended it to create [a version that can solve multiple variants of the puzzle](https://anowell.github.io/today-puzzle/).

 I intend to laser cut my own version of this puzzle, and even experiment with creating variations of the puzzle.
 For example, here is a more difficult variant with different shapes for purple and orange that is still solveable for every day of the year, but some of the days only have 1 solution.

 <div style="text-align:center">